bensmith07/python-exercises/function_exercises_walkthrough.md

 ```

 2. When we pass some other letter, or a string that is longer than one
-   letter, the conditional evaluates to False, and the resulting boolean
+   letter, the conditional evaluates to `False`, and the resulting boolean
    is passed to the print function and displayed in the console.

 ```python